” A Backpack Journalist ™ helps youth find their “VOICE”

 - All the stresses of life often are found piled up on our backs and weigh our hearts down – “thus backpack”.

 - Creative Expression is a comfortable journey.
-It’s a safe way for a teen to go and find their “voice”.
+It’s a safe way for children of all ages to go and find their “voice”.

 And, eureka!
 Writing is easy, fun and educational.
 Writing is the foundation for all of the modules of A Backpack Journalist.
 Can one imagine a career that does not require writing?